Entyware/File-Shredder/readme.md

    'Silent' meaning the program begins to shred files that are dragged and dropped onto the icon immediately without even
-      asking for confirmation that you wish to delete files; 'Request confirmation' where you will be asked to confirm that you wish to delete the files.
+      asking for confirmation that you wish to delete files; 'Request confirmation' means that you will be asked to confirm that you wish to delete the files.
-   'Verbose,' the default mode, where a window will inform you of the progress the program is making.
+   'Verbose,' the default mode, is whereyou will be asked to confirm that you wish to delete the files and then a window will inform you of the progress the program is making.

 In addition you can choose one of two 'Methods':